chrisallenarmbruster/lightrunner/README.md

-# ATTENTION! this boilerplate is still in development.
-# It is being converted from PERN to FERN.
-# Not ready for use!

-# boilerplate-pern
+# boilerplate-fern

-_Good things come in pairs_
+_Full Stack without a Database_

-Looking to integrate a backend with `express` that substitutes the file system for a database with a frontend having `react`/`redux`?
+Looking to integrate a backend with `express` that substitutes the filesystem for a database with a frontend having `react`/`redux`?
 That's `boilerplate-fern`!

-This is for implementations where the developer may not want to have the overhead of a database in the solution.
-It was created for smaller IoT devices running Node, but not having a database.
+This is for implementations where the developer may not want to have the overhead of a database in the solution or connecting to a database is not practical or desirable.
+It was created for smaller IoT devices running Node, but not having a local database or a reliable connection to a remote database.
+It uses the filesystem for data persistence between boots.
+More details are included in the 'Data' section below.

+Note that this is not a scaleable solution, but just the opposite.
+It is a miniturized solution for when data storage and retrival needs are lower and simultaneous logins are low as well.

 ## Setup